AdnanH901/Netflix_Business_Analysis/README.md

     - **Password Sharing Crackdown:** Stricter enforcement against account sharing may have led to cancellations from users who previously relied on shared accounts.
     - **Content Changes:** Netflix lost popular shows and movies as studios like Disney pulled their content to launch streaming services, leading to greater subscriber churn.

-- **Churn per Generation:** The two generations with the highest churn rates are *Baby Boomers* and *Gen X* born between 1946-1964 and 1965-1980 respectively.
+- **Churn per Generation:** The two generations with the highest churn rates are *Baby Boomers* and *Gen X*, born between 1946-1964 and 1965-1980 respectively.
 This suggests that Netflix has a huge gap in its customer retention strategy, particularly among older generations who may have different viewing habits, preferences and expectations.

 - **Churn & Genre:** The genres associated with the lowest churn rates are defined as those that consistently retain viewers and encourage long-term subscriptions.
 The genre with the lowest rates by far is *TV shows*, followed by genres such as *Science & Nature TV*, *Stand-Up Comedy & Talk Shows* and *TV Comedies*.
   - Along with the other genres with low churn rates, most of them share a common trait of having a lot of replayability.
 This implies that Netflix subscribers prefer titles with more replayability thus giving them an incentive to stay subscribed after they have finished titles they would only watch once.
   - By having content that can be watched repeatedly or consumed over time (e.g., episodic content), these genres ensure that subscribers stay engaged, even during gaps between new releases.

-- **Churn Globally:** The countries with the highest churn counts are the USA with 464 unsubscribed, Brazil with 97 unsubscribed closely followed by the UK and India with 93 and 89 unsubscribed respectively.
+- **Churn Globally:** The countries with the highest churn counts are the USA with 464 unsubscribed, Brazil with 97 unsubscribed, closely followed by the UK and India with 93 and 89 unsubscribed respectively.
 The markets with the biggest overall churners are North America and Europe.

 ![image](https://github.com/user-attachments/assets/59f4df20-91b9-4b92-adc3-9ddbaead6772)